PhantomChain/docs/docs/basics/how-to-use-the-desktop-wallet.md

 ![Delegates-list](./assets/how-to-use-the-desktop-wallet/Delegates-list.png)

-5. For the sake of example we are selecting delegate "arkland".
+5. For the sake of example we are selecting delegate "genesis_51".
 Input your passphrase on the next line and select "NEXT".

 ![Delegates-passphrase](./assets/how-to-use-the-desktop-wallet/Delegates-passphrase.png)

 6. In the next window you will be prompted to send ZINC in order to vote, this is a voting fee required that may change over time.
 When you're ready to vote for your selected delegate select "SEND NOW".

-7. You will now see within the "Vote" tab your delegates rank (within top 51, for this example arkland is # 19), your delegates name, their wallet address, their approval and productivity.
+7. You will now see within the "Vote" tab your delegates rank (within top 51, for this example genesis_51 is # 19), your delegates name, their wallet address, their approval and productivity.
 You will also see an "UNVOTE" option which will be reviewed in the next section.
 You are now voting/staking your ZINC for your selected delegate.

 ![Vote-show](./assets/how-to-use-the-desktop-wallet/Vote-show.png)